TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/019 Add Todo Service.md

 }
 ```

-The argument is serialized.
-Then the client is used to make a POST request with the JSON.
+The client is used to make a POST request with the JSON.
 The response is checked for failure, in which case an exception is thrown.

 </details>